maryash/maryash.github.io/354/labs/lab_03.md

 #### INNER JOIN

-It is your turn to try doing INNER JOIN.
-It should display the following code:
+Now it is your turn to try an INNER JOIN.
+Your result should look like the following:

 <p align="center">
 <img src="lab3_04.png" alt="INNER JOIN" width="450">